Domoconnor/orange-corpus/04_Sensor.md

         // Save to file
         // ...
 ```

- <p align="center">Code snippet from Java Serial Receiver </p>

 Logging this data shows the structure and accuracy behind our sensor.
-Using this data we can increase the sensitivity of our sensor or increase the sample rate.
+Using this data we can increase the sensitivity of our sensor or increase the sample rate to gain a better understanding.

+As of right now the values (0-500) on the Y axis are not too useful for us, we can determine whether noise has risen but we ideally want to work with decibel levels.

+To view our testing results in more detail, please see here.

+####Iteration 2, Using a pre-built amplifier

+We’ve purchased a pre-built amplifier to simplify our circuit, ideally we don’t want wires going everywhere and using a prebuilt amplifier makes our task easier due to less complexity and time required to build one.

+IMAGE 12

+The next step is to wire the pre-built microphone amplifier to one of the boards, we’ve decided to use the FRDM K64F for the time being as its sample range from 0-65555 makes it appealing to work with.

+IMAGE 13

+This was a very simple change and nothing too complicated occurred, but it does benefit us in the long run.
+The size of the new amplifier works in our favour as its size makes it very easy to adopt into a system where as previously we had a cluster of wires and components.
+It doesn’t risk being disconnected when compared to our previous amplifier which was held together through loose wires.

 A version of this code can be found [here](sensor/InitialNoiseLevel/)